c-susan/flask_e2e_project/docs/README.md

 ## Technologies Used
 The tools and services used in this project include the following:
-1. Github - to version control the scripts
+1. Github - used to version control the scripts and codes for the project.
-2. Environment variables (.env) - to contain the credentials for Google OAuth and database connection strings for MySQL connection
+2. Environment variables (.env) - used to contain the credentials for Google OAuth and the database connection strings for MySQL connection.
+The .env file is contained in the .gitignore file to so it was not commited to the repo.
-3. Flask - the backend framework used in the web-service project to create a Flask app
+3. Flask - the backend framework used to create the web-service (Flask) application for this project.
-4. Tailwind - the frontend framework for the web-service design
+4. Tailwind - the frontend framework used to design the look of each of the pages in the Flask application.
-5. Azure Database for MySQL flexible server - database used in the project to include data into the Flask app
+5. Azure Database for MySQL flexible server - the database used in the project to include data in the Flask app was created using Microsoft Azure Database for MySQL flexible server.
-6. SQLAlchemy - the ORM used in the Flask app to create a connection with the MySQL database and query data.
+6. SQLAlchemy - used to create the table and insert data into the database.
+It was additionally for the migrations included in the [db](https://github.com/c-susan/flask_e2e_project/tree/main/db) folder.
-7. Google OAuth - the authorization service used in the project to create a simple user authorization in the Flask app
+7. Google OAuth - the authorization service used in the project to create a simple user authorization in the Flask app.
+Google OAuth would authenticate the user as they sign into their google account.
-8. Sentry.io - the logger service used in the project to log any issues in the web-service app
+8. Sentry.io - the logger service used in the project to log any issues the occurred in the Flask app.
-9. Docker - Docker was incorporated into the project to containerize the Flask app
+9. Docker - Docker was incorporated into the project to containerize the Flask app as another way to deploy the application.
-10. Cloud Deployment with Azure - the Flask app was deployed to the cloud using Microsoft Azure's App Services as another way of deploying the web application
+10. Cloud Deployment with Azure - the Flask app was deployed to the cloud using Microsoft Azure's App Services as another way of deploying the web application in addition to deploying locally and using Docker.

 ## Steps to Running the Web-Service
 The Flask web application can be deployed in 3 different ways: locally, using Docker, and cloud deployment with Azure.
 The following includes steps on how to run the application for each of the deployment ways.